cfernan3/CSC510-Project/DESIGN_Revised/DESIGN.md

 The bot knows the status of an ongoing standup session.
 For each user, it knows which questions have already been answered and which are pending.

 * Knows where it is being addressed:
-The bot is not part of any channel.
-It directly communicates with all users.
-Thus the bot does not need to keep track of the state of conversations going on in multiple channels.
+The bot conducts standups through direct messages to the users.
+The bot can only be part of the report delivery channel.
+Thus it does not need to keep track of the state of conversations going on in multiple channels.
-In future versions, if slack channels are added as a report delivery methods, then the bot will track their states.

 #### Constraints
-* There isn't a need to invite the bot to any channel.
+* The bot needs to be a part of atmost one channel (report delivery channel).
+There isn't a need to invite it to multiple channels.
 * A single bot handles a single standup.
 A new standup would be handled by a new instance of the bot.
 * Every user interacts through direct messages with the bot and not through a dedicated channel.
 * Only the creator of the bot can modify the configurations of the bot.